lorefnon/tql/README.md

 # TQL

-> 🚧 This is a personal fork of [@timkendall/tql](https://github.com/timkendall/tql) and changes will be contributed to upstream.
-Please use [@timkendall/tql] unless you know what you are doing.
+> 🚧 This is fork is intended to be a continuation of [@timkendall/tql](https://github.com/timkendall/tql) which is no longer under development.

 **tql** is a TypeScript GraphQL query builder.